Admissions

 the English Department's Student Advisory Service for inquiries about the contents of the degree programme

-Your essay has to meet accepted standards of academic writing (with regard to both form and referencing) and the word-count should be approximately 2,000 words.
-Essays containing plagiarism will be disqualified.
+Your essay must meet accepted standards of academic writing (with respect to both form and referencing) and the word-count should be approx. 2,000 words.
+If your essay contains plagiarism and/or has been generated using AI, your application for a place on the MA NTS programme will inevitably be rejected.

 *As an English Department, we use ‘text’ in a wide sense here, encompassing but not limited to novels, drama, poetry, books as artefacts (book studies), museum exhibits, films, (new) media, video games, architecture, activist practices, music and music videos, etc. We encourage you to choose a text that allows you to draw on your own disciplinary knowledge acquired during your BA studies and connect it to transnational perspectives.